-In case you’ve ever cleared a clogged sink drain, then you’re probably familiar with a sink drainage p-trap.
+In case you’ve ever had to hire a plumbing repair service company in Sydney cleared a clogged sink drain, then you’re probably familiar with a sink drainage p-trap.
 The P-trap assembly is the section of the sink drain that connects the sink drain to the main drain system at the wall.

 The sink drain trap is often known as a P-trap, thanks to its curved shape.
 It’s actually the curved fitting you see right below the sink.